trflynn89/sublime-format/README.md

 {
     "folders": [],
     "settings": {
-        "clang_format": {
+        "format": {
-            "path": "$HOME/workspace/tools",
             "on_save": true,
             "environment": {
                 "KEY": "VALUE"
+            },
+            "clang-format": {
+                "path": "$HOME/workspace/tools",
+            },
+            "prettier": {
+                "path": "$HOME/workspace/tools",
             }
         }
     }
 }
 ```

-* `path` - The directory containing the `clang-format` binary to use.
-By default, the plugin will
+* `{formatter}/path` - The directory containing the binary to use for that formatter.
+By default,
-  search the `$PATH` for the binary.
-May contain environment variables in the path, such as `$HOME`.
+  the plugin will search the `$PATH` for the binary.
+May contain environment variables in the path,
+  such as `$HOME`.
-* `on_save` - Configure the plugin to run `clang-format` when a file is saved.
-Disabled by default.
+* `on_save` - Configure the plugin to automatically format a file when it is saved.
+Disabled by
-  May be set to `true`, `false`, or an array of project folder names for which the setting should be
+  default.
+May be set to `true`, `false`, or an array of project folder names for which the setting
-  enabled.
+  should be enabled.
-* `environment` - Extra environment variables to set before running `clang-format`.
+* `environment` - Extra environment variables to set before running a formatter.
 Each environment
   variable may contain other environment variables in their value, such as `$HOME`.

 For example, to enable the `on_save` setting for a specific folder: